“Great leadership: Good Things Happen to Those Who Do Good.”

-This was a favorite quote of my fellow high school football coach and friend Matt Hinkle, head football coach at Shelton High School in Shelton, Washington.
+This was a favorite quote from my fellow high school football coach and friend Matt Hinkle, head football coach at Shelton High School in Shelton, Washington.

 Every time someone made a good block, a catch, a touchdown, or in response to something someone did that was positive, Matt would congratulate them with his favorite phrase.